BiltuDas1/RepackInstalledWindows/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **What feature you want to add to this?**
-Please describe clearly in detail that what feature you want to add to this project.
+Please describe me clearly that which feature you like to add in it.